 We Can Help

 You don’t have to do it all by yourself.
-We can help with trapping, transport to clinics, caring for your colony when you’re away, and more.
+We can help with trap loans, information about low cost spay/neuter clinics, and more.
 Our focus is to make sure that colonies are cared for properly in order to protect human health, maintain a high standard of animal welfare, and stabilize the feral cat population in Harford County.
-If you need financial assistance in order to have your colony spayed, neutered, and vaccinated or for cat food we can help with that as well.
+If you need financial assistance in order to have your colony spayed, neutered, and vaccinated we can work to help you find those resources as well.

 Resources for Caregivers